Psychoanalytic Observational Studies

 Applications

-Applications are now open for 2023-2024 intake.
-For further information regarding the programme in 2023-24 please see downloadable course flyer to the right of this page.
+Applications will open in February 2024 for 2024-2025 intake.
+For further information regarding the programme in 2024-25 please see downloadable course flyer to the right of this page.

 Please note: Once you have gained access to the University portal please select the 'PGDip Psychoanalytic Observational Studies' option rather than the MPsych.

-This course is validated by the University of Leeds, however all general enquiries are to be directed to NSCAP on 0113 855 8750 or nscap.lypft@nhs.net You may also like to check out the FAQ's below.
+This course is validated by the University of Leeds, however all general enquiries are to be directed to NSCAP on 0113 855 8750 or nscapadmin.lypft@nhs.net .
+Please also see the downloadable FAQ document to the right of this page.

 Testimonials